Grand Central Dispatch (GCD)

 Apple's GCD (long form: Grand Central Dispatch) framework allows you to create asynchronous apps for iOS, ensuring smooth a smooth user experience in situations like the one mentioned above.

-Here you meet our main antagonist: Apple's open source library Grand Central Dispatch.
+- Apple's open source library Grand Central Dispatch

-GCD is an enormous library, so we will concentrate on its core features: how it allows you to send tasks to the background and (equally important) to the foreground.
+- How GCD allows you to send tasks to the background and (equally important) to the foreground

-When you finish this lesson you will have a sound knowledge of how and what you can send to the background and what must always run in the foreground.
+- How and what you can send to the background and what must always run in the foreground

 To be successful in this course, you should be comfortable programming in Swift, and understand closures.
 You can learn these skills in our Swift Syntax course.